GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-91/index.md

 Refresh the page.
 Expand the **Scope** section in the right **debugger** pane.
 Notice the new icon next to the **buffer** value.
 Click on it to reveal the **Memory Inspector**.

-Try [this demo](https://memory-inspector.glitch.me/demo-wasm.html) for Wasm memory inspection.
-Read [this article](/blog/webassembly/#memory-inspector) to learn more on how to inspect Wasm memory.
+Check out the documentation to learn more about [inspecting JavaScript `ArrayBuffer` and `WebAssembly.Memory`](/docs/devtools/memory-inspector/) with this new Memory inspector.

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/7CY7ijbHVfFFl7DM3lLT.png", alt="Memory inspector", width="800", height="499" %}